ingoschlegelmilch/corridor/README.md

 ## Known-issues
 ---
 On certain dimensions of the center container there are white spaces revealing part of the grid layout, not sure how and if this can be resolved as I assume this is due to the constant resizing of the grid dimensions.

+Also the eventListener does not seem to work in Firefox, need to investigate :)